 Fasola music is unlike virtually any other heard today; dating back to the eighteenth century, it is one of America's oldest continuing musical styles.
 Sung a cappella in four-part harmony, it is distinctive for its massive, hard-edged sound, its combination of driving rhythms and folk lyricism, and its spiritual intensity.
 This music is close to the bone.
 We are amateurs who sing out of our love for the music and our desire to acquaint others with a tradition we cherish.
 We'd love to have you join us; because we're not a singing group, there's no obligation--and the book is cheap!

 Our most common activity is our Monthly Singing, which we hold on the First Sunday of each month , singing our favorite tunes, exploring new tunes, planning activities, and enjoying fellowship with one another.
 We eagerly welcome all who wish to join us around the hollow square (If you want to know what we mean by a "hollow square," see this).
 For further information, contact Tim Reynolds or Sandie Scott.
-Our next monthly singing is Sunday May 3, 2015 from 3:00 PM to 5:00 PM at Belmont United Methodist Church room 120.
-WE WILL NOT SING APRIL 5TH CHURCH IS CLOSED.
-COME TO THE ANNUAL SINGING THE DAY BEFORE AT RADNOR PRIMITIVE BAPTIST.
+Our next monthly singing is Sunday June 7, 2015 from 3:00 PM to 5:00 PM at Belmont United Methodist Church room 120.

 We also host two annual "all-day singings with dinner on the grounds," and support others in the vicinity: